sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 = How do I install and activate the 'Unlimited Elements for Elementor' plugin on WordPress? =

-To install the 'Unlimited Elements' plugin on your WordPress site, access your WordPress Dashboard and go to Plugins -> Add New.
+To install the 'Unlimited Elements' plugin on your WordPress site, access your WordPress Dashboard and go to Plugins -&gt; Add New.
 In the search box, enter 'Unlimited Elements.'
 Locate the plugin in the search results and click on the 'Install Now' button.
 Once the installation is finished, click on the 'Activate' button, and 'Unlimited Elements for Elementor' will be successfully activated on your WordPress site.

 = Do I need to know code to use Unlimited Elements? =